martinlt/crypto-messenger/README.md

   + private key                             + private key
   _ PUBLIC KEY <------------------------->  _ PUBLIC KEY
 ```
-- Alice encrypts message using Bob's public key and sends to Bob
+- Alice generates an temporary AES session key and encrypts it with Bob's public key.
+Then, Alice encrypts the message with the session key, concatenates both ciphers and sends to Bob
 ```
     O                                        O
    /|\ []-------------------------------->  /|\